-Multiple algorithms are available in AltAnalyze to identify individual features (for exon-sensitive platforms (EP)) or reciprocal probe sets (exon-exon junction platforms (JP)) that are differentially regulated relative to gene expression changes.
-These include the splicing index method (EP & JP), FIRMA (EP & JP), MiDAS (EP & JP), ASPIRE (JP) and Linear Regression (JP).
-For junction sensitive platforms (RNA-Seq and junction arrays), single feature analyses (e.g., splicing-index) are performed immediately after reciprocal junction analyses (e.g., ASPIRE) on the same list of expressed features.
+Multiple algorithms are available in AltAnalyze to identify differential alternative exon usage and alternative splicing.
+These algorithms that are compatible with exon-sensitive platforms and exon-exon junction sensitive platforms .
+For RNA-Seq we highly recommend using our algorithm MultiPath-PSI, which we have found has improved accuracy over other Percent-Spliced-In (PSI) approaches.
+Other splicing algorithms in AltAnalyze include splicing index method (exon or junction analysis), FIRMA (exon or junction analysis), MiDAS (exon or junction analysis), ASPIRE (junction analyses) and Linear Regression (junction analyses).
+For junction sensitive platforms (RNA-Seq and junction arrays), in addition to MultiPath-PSI, single feature analyses (e.g., splicing-index) are performed immediately after reciprocal junction analyses (e.g., ASPIRE) on the same list of expressed features.
 This allows the user to examine alternative exons predicted by pairs of reciprocal junctions in addition to those predicted by a single regulated exons/junctions (JP).
 In addition to these statistical methods, several novel methods are used to predict which alternative proteins correspond to a regulated exon, which protein domain/features differ between these and which RNA regulatory sequences differ between the associated transcripts (e.g., miR-BS).

 The default options are stored in external text files in the folder “Config” as “defaults-expr.txt”, “defaults-alt_exon.txt”, and “defaults-funct.txt”.

 |defaults-expr.txt||Default expression analysis options (Figure 2.6)|